 After coating the channels with the see-through clay, the researchers added fluorescently labeled sugar molecules to simulate carbon-containing nutrients that leak from plants’ roots, particularly during rainfall.
 The experiments enabled the researchers to directly observe carbon compounds’ locations within the clay and their movements in response to fluid flow in real time.

 Both small and large sugar-based molecules stuck to the synthetic clay as they flowed through the device.
 Consistent with current models, small molecules were easily dislodged, while larger ones remained trapped in the clay.

 When the researchers added Pseudomonas aeruginosa, a common soil bacterium, to the soil-on-a-chip device, the bacteria could not reach the nutrients lodged within the clay’s small pores.
 However, the enzyme dextranase, which represents enzymes released by certain soil bacteria, could break down the nutrients within the synthetic clay and make smaller sugar molecules available to fuel bacterial metabolism.
-In the environment, this could lead large amounts of CO2 to be released from soil into the atmosphere.
+In the environment, this could lead to large amounts of CO2 being released from soil into the atmosphere.